 Alternate adding dry ingredients with the milk: first add half of the dry ingredients to the butter mixture, then the milk.
 End with the rest of the dry ingredients, but don’t overbeat.
 Scrape down sides and bottom of the bowl, blending well.

 Let stand for 10 minutes on a cooling rack.
 Then release the springform pan ring (run a knife around the inside of the pan, if needed) and remove.
-Turn cake over, and remove both the pan bottom and the parchment.
+Turn cake over, and remove both the pan bottom and the parchment, then return it to the cooling rack, right-side up.